SV Nord Wedding 1893: History

 In 1906 another club called Reinickendorfer BC was formed.
 This side merged with BFC Wedding (1914) to create SC Wedding (1914).
 Both Rapid and Wedding played within the various levels of football in Berlin until World War II.
 After the war the football and handball departments of this group of clubs came together as Sportgemeinschaft Schillerpark which was renamed SC Wedding in 1948.
 Two years later the club reached back to its origins to take on the name SC Wedding-Rapide 93.

 The other thread of SV Nord Weddings history begins on 15 October 1896 with the founding of Berliner Sport Club Favorit.
 Under the Nazi regime German football was re-organized.
 Politically undesirable blue collar worker's clubs were dissolved, often forced into mergers with other associations.
 In 1933 Favorit became home to the members of worker's league champions Pankower 1908 SC.
 After the war the club was re-formed and played as SG Nordbahn before being re-named VfL Nord in 1947.
 The construction of the Berlin Wall in 1961 effectively split up the club by isolating the Pankowers in the east, greatly reducing the side's strength.
 In response, what was left of Nord merged with BFC Nordstern 07 to form SV Nord-Nordstern 1896.

 Finally, in 2001, SV Nord-Nordstern and SC Wedding-Rapide came together to form SV Nord Wedding 1893.
-This successor side currently plays in the tier ten Kreisliga Berlin B.
+For the 2025/26 season this successor side plays in the ninth tier Kreisliga Berlin A, section 1.